THE PROJECT GALLERY

 But access to books and digital reading materials is more than just good for the soul - it is imperative to elevating the quality of education for all children regardless of means.

-First Book Canada is committed to providing books and digital resources to programs and schools serving kids in need.
-We in turn pledge to support this cause through the support of their "Read, Grow, Learn & Succeed" stocking programs.
+First Book Canada & Worldreader are committed to providing digital resources to programs and schools serving kids in need.
+We in turn pledge to support their digital book drives via our #Project: $1Books.

-We further plan to organize an annual book drive at our school, the proceeds of which will be donated to the Ottawa Public Library donation program.
+We further plan to organize an annual book drive, the proceeds of which will be donated to local community organizations.